-PLEASE NOTE: If you can’t attend the public meeting and elections but are eligible to vote, you MAY vote by proxy.
-To vote by proxy, download Election Ballot below and follow instructions on ballot.
+PLEASE NOTE: If you can’t attend the public meeting and elections but are eligible to vote, you MAY VOTE by proxy.
+To vote by proxy, download Election Ballot below (available on May 3rd) and follow instructions on ballot.

 Please mark your calendars so you can join us for our annual public meeting and elections.

-This year there are five Board positions available.
+Due to the Board’s decision to expand by two seats, this year there are eight Board positions available.
 To serve on the CNA Board, you must live or work within the boundaries of CNA and be up to date with your membership dues.
 Dues can be paid on our website, www.callowhill.org, via PayPal by clicking on the Donate button.
-Please indicate that the donation applies to your 2014 annual dues.
+Please indicate that the donation applies to your 2017 annual dues.
 We also accept checks.
 Send your check, payable to CNA to: 1115 Hamilton St., Philadelphia PA 19123.

 Dues are $25.00 per year for individuals; $50.00 per year for businesses.